Mental Health Facilities Polk County, AR

 Western Arkansas Counseling And Guidance Center/polk County Clinic

-Western Arkansas Counseling And Guidance Center/polk County Clinic is a mental health treatment center in Polk County, AR, located at 307 South Cherry Street, 71953 zip code area.
+Western Arkansas Counseling And Guidance Center/polk County Clinic is a mental health facility in Polk County, AR, located at 307 South Cherry Street, 71953.
 Western Arkansas Counseling And Guidance Center/polk County Clinic provides telemedicine/telehealth and outpatient treatment.
-Western Arkansas Counseling And Guidance Center/polk County Clinic offers psychotropic medication, integrated dual diagnosis disorder treatment and group therapy to seniors 65 or older, children / adolescents and young adults.
-Western Arkansas Counseling And Guidance Center/polk County Clinic also supports clients referred from the court/judicial system, people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services at Western Arkansas Counseling And Guidance Center/polk County Clinic consist of mentoring/peer support/consumer-run services, therapeutic foster care and family psychoeducation.
+Western Arkansas Counseling And Guidance Center/polk County Clinic provides dialectical behavior therapy, integrated dual diagnosis disorder treatment and trauma therapy to young adults, seniors 65 or older and adults.
+Western Arkansas Counseling And Guidance Center/polk County Clinic also supports people with serious mental illness, people requiring dual diagnosis treatment and clients referred from the court/judicial system.
+Some other services available at Western Arkansas Counseling And Guidance Center/polk County Clinic include court-ordered outpatient treatment, family psychoeducation and mentoring/peer support/consumer-run services.

 SPONSORED AD